 The type of stove you have is the first thing to consider.
 The cookware used on electric, gas, or induction will vary.

 Cookware is made from many different materials, and sometimes a combination of a few.
-Some of the options are ceramic, cast-iron, stainless steel, aluminum, and cooper.
+Some of the options are ceramic, cast iron, stainless steel, aluminum, and copper.

 There is a lot to consider.
 We recommend going with what you know and feel comfortable with.